rolandmueller/bigdata/ml_api.md

 # Creating a Web API with Python (Remote Procedure Invocation)

-In this exercise we will not just consume an API, but create one with Flask.
+In this exercise, we will not just consume an API, but create one with Flask.
 The steps are very similar to the Docker/Flask exercise.
 The main difference is that we will return a JSON document instead of an HTML page.
 This tutorial is partially based on [this page](https://www.statworx.com/en/content-hub/blog/how-to-build-a-machine-learning-api-with-python-and-flask/).

 An alternative to Flask is [FastAPI](https://fastapi.tiangolo.com/ ), which is an elegant and fast library to create Web APIs with Python.
 FastAPI uses Python [type hints](https://docs.python.org/3/library/typing.html) to infer the structure of the API from the function’s parameters.
-FastAPI creates also beautiful documentations of your API automatically.
+FastAPI also creates beautiful documentation of your API automatically.
 However, because we already know some Flask, and starting with Flask is easier, we use Flask.

-1. Create a folder `mlapi`, work inside the folder and open the folder in VS Code.
+1. Create a folder `mlapi`, work inside the folder, and open the folder in VS Code.

 2. We create a simple Flask API first.
 This is very similar to the Docker exercise.
-The difference is, that this Flask application will return JSON, not HTML.
+The difference is that this Flask application will return JSON, not HTML.

 We create the following files (exactly the same we as in the Flask example):
 `Dockerfile`: